jez500/chorus/readme.md

 - Backbone, this is my first project using backbone and I am sure I could be doing some things better (refactor)
 - Addons, Make it work with your favourite addon - I attempted google music but failed even using it via the ui
 - Mobile/Tablet App, I would love to reuse a lot of the code as an app, but dont know how
-- Video Support, It would be cool to both browse your video library but also play videos via the browser
+- Video Support, Movies work, now we need tv
 - Browser streaming audio playback... maybe you want it to work in firefox?
 - Photo library, I wouldn't use it, but you might!